m4rkitsu/m4rkitsu.github.io/README.md

-🌐 Welcome to Markitsu's Hacking Blog! 🌐
+🌐 Welcome to S3ntinl's Hacking Blog! 🌐

-Hi, im Marcos, also known as Markitsu! 👋
+Hi, im Marcos, also known as S3ntinl! 👋
 This repository is the home of my ethical hacking journey, where I document my progress in the vast and fascinating world of cybersecurity.

 What you’ll find here: